shubh-vedi/Q-A-Chatbot-Using-LLM/README.md

-# GitHub Expert Q&A ChatBot with Langchain and OpenAI API
+# Conversational Q&A Chatbot ChatBot with Langchain and OpenAI API

 ## Overview